-- Express breast milk with a pump, but feed your baby with one of the bottle-feeding methods described. - During feedings, make sure that you both enjoy eye-to-eye, and skin-to-skin contact whenever possible. - Once your baby has become successful feeding on a bottle, she may be put to the breast for non-nutritive sucking.
-Non-nutritive sucking at the breast can be a satisfying experience for both moms and babies. - Non-nutritive sucking exercises and stimulates important muscles in your baby's mouth and tongue, and can facilitate the bonding experience.
+- Express breast milk with a pump, but feed your baby with one of the bottle-feeding methods described. - During feedings, make sure that you both enjoy eye-to eye, and skinto-skin contact whenever possible. - Once your baby has become successful feeding on a bottle, she may be put to the breast for nonnutritive sucking.
+Non-nutritive sucking at the breast can be a satisfying experience for both moms and babies.

+Non-nutritive sucking exercises and stimulates important muscles in your baby's mouth and tongue, and can facilitate the bonding experience.
 It may also help stimulate milk production for those moms who continue to pump breast milk.

 Regardless of what feeding system you choose for your baby, most health care providers agree that breast milk is the best food for newborns.
-(The American Academy of Pediatrics recommends breast milk for children up to one year of age.)
 If using breast milk is not an option, your health care provider will help you select the most appropriate formula for your baby based on nutritional composition and compatibility with his digestive system.